inet-framework/inet/doc/src/users-guide/ch-environment.rst

 -  *sphere* shapes are specified by a radius

--  *cuboid* shapes are specified by a length, a width, and a height
+-  *cuboid* shapes are specified by a length, width, and height

 -  *prism* shapes are specified by a 2D polygon base and a height